nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 Part V... this begins to look like a real series of articles, I'm happy.
 And I'm happy that you're still with me.
 If you missed it, [here](/articles/2017-01-28-Docker-Taming-the-Beat-Part-V.html) is the Part IV, and in case you're new here, you can start at the beginning [here](/articles/2016-05-26-Docker-Taming-the-Beast-Part-1.html).

+_Small disclaimer_

+_I'm sorry that this article took so much time, and I know you have been waiting for it: thank you for your emails.
+As you will see, this article is **very** long (about twice as long as Part IV, which you surely recall was already quite big).
+This is because, as I will hint in this article, the topic is **extremely** important and this was crucial for me to get it right.
+I hope I managed it and I hope I will definitely clarify everything about Docker Networks.
+Have fun reading the article and thanks to all of you who supported me through email, this is **highly** appreciated!_

+### Answering Part IV's Question

+Before we begin with Part V, if you remember correctly, I left a question without an answer in Part IV.
+It was at the end of section ["Verifying the Read-Write Layer Conspiracy"](/articles/2017-01-28-Docker-Taming-the-Beast-Part-4.html#verifying-that-it-works).
+We were checking container's size.
+In a first example we had created an image with a certain size.
+Then we had added a `15MB` file in it and then the container's size grew by `15MB`.
+When we deleted the file, the container's size shrank by `15MB`.
+Quite logic.

+But then we had created a Dockerfile from the same image, but this time we created the `15MB` file directly in the Dockerfile (as part of the image).
+But then when we deleted this file in a container, it did _not_ shrink.
+Why was that?!

+The answer, albeit a bit tricky is quite simple.
+In the first example, when we created the `15MB` file in the container, the data from this file was put in the container's RW layer (remember this is a layer that goes on top of the image's layer, because an image is frozen, you can't alter it).
+And so when we deleted the file, it was simply deleted from the container's RW layer.

+But in the second example, the file is being created _in the image_.
+So the `15MB` file is _part of the image_.
+In other words, the data for this file is put in the image's layers.
+So when we first instantiate a container, it's RW later is empty.
+The total size is the same, though.
+But since we cannot modify an image's layers, we can't simply delete the `15MB` file like we did earlier (since it is _in fact_ in the image's layers!).
+But we still need the file to disappear, because we ran `rm` on it!

+The way to solve this was to create a "shadow file" in the container's RW layer.
+Basically, when you delete a file or a directory that is part of the image's layers, a new, very small file is put in the container's RW layer, that "hides" or "shadows" the target file.
+It's like you cover the file and say "well, from now on, it doesn't exist anymore".
+And then when you run `ls` or the likes, the file is hidden / shadowed and it doesn't appear to you.

+Note that it is not simply hidden for your eyes when you run `ls`, it's hidden filesystem-wise, it's hidden for the actual system.
+But since the actual bytes are not removed, it explains why the image's size did not change.

+That's it!

+### Road To Awe

 Last time, we saw how we could make part of our data persistent and bypass the unionFS mechanism.
 This was especially important if we did not want to lose data, and this allowed us to have truly ephemeral containers, _i.e._ containers that we can shutdown / destroy and recreate at any moment.
 This is really important, and I have had lots of examples in the last couple of weeks.
 On the #docker IRC chan, there has been quite a number of people that came and asked variants of "is this possible to bind ports on a container without destroying and recreating it?".
 This is not possible, the only solution is to effectively destroy the container and recreate it with the correct ports binding, and that should not be a problem!
 Since containers should be ephemeral, all important data should be stored in Volumes: destroying containers should _never_ be a problem.